dweinstein/awesome-frida/README.md

 * [Dwarf](https://github.com/igio90/Dwarf) - A debugger built on top of PyQt5 and frida
 * [Dexcalibur](https://github.com/FrenchYeti/dexcalibur) - A dynamic binary instrumentation tool designed for Android apps and powered by Frida
 * [bagbak](https://github.com/ChiChou/bagbak) - Decrypt apps from AppStore on jailbroken devices.
 Supports decrypting app extensions.
+* [Runtime Mobile Security (RMS)](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security) - A powerful web interface that helps you to manipulate Android and iOS Apps at Runtime

 <a name="videos" />